Why Rear-Facing Car Seats Are Safer for Longer: The babyark Advantage

 Myth 1: “My child looks uncomfortable rear-facing”

 Reality: While it may seem like your child’s legs are cramped, children are much more flexible than adults.
 They can comfortably sit with their legs crossed or resting on the back seat without issue.
-The safety benefits of rear-facing far outweigh concerns about legroom. -
+The safety benefits of rear-facing far outweigh concerns about legroom.
+What looks uncomfortable to us is probably much more comfortable to them.
+We all know that they feel free to complain if they're unhappy 😉 - Myth 2: “My child is too big to stay rear-facing”

 Myth 3: “It’s okay to switch to forward-facing after age 2”